DominikN/docs_new/docs/manuals/panther.md

 After message `Network added` exit terminal session by command `exit`.

+### Access to router WebUI ###

+Further configuration can be done through WebUI, which is available under `10.15.20.1` address.
+Login with username `admin` and password `Husarion1`.
+Consult [Teltonika RUTX11 manual](https://wiki.teltonika-networks.com/view/RUTX11_Manual) for more information.
+> **Note:** It is advised to change default password.

+### Resetting router to default settings ###

+In case of misconfiguration it is possible to reset router to working default settings (as shipped to you).
+To do it press and hold reset button on powered on RUTX11 for at least six seconds.
+Signal strength LEDs indicate elapsed time.
+After all five LEDs are lit up, reset button can be released.
+After automatic restart router is ready to be used.

 ## Docs and links ##
 All helpful documents and links in one place: